 Physical therapy can be provided in a wide variety of clinical settings.
 This includes hospitals, doctor’s offices, rehab centers, and specialized sports medicine clinics.
 In many instances, a physical therapist will also provide their patients with an exercise program that they perform at home.
-For Physical Therapy in Honolulu, Portner Orthopedic Rehabilitation provides an expansive offering of physical therapy services.
-Physical Therapy at Portner Orthopedic Rehabilitation of Honolulu has been used to successfully treat a number of orthopedic conditions for over 20 years.
+For Physical Therapy in Scottsdale, Impact Physical Therapy provides an expansive offering of physical therapy services.
+Physical Therapy at Impact Physical Therapy of Scottsdale has been used to successfully treat a number of orthopedic conditions for many years.

 What Types of Conditions Can Physical Therapy Treat?

 The number of orthopedic conditions that physical therapy can treat is almost endless:

 2. Hand & Wrist Pain